Rosanna Davison’s Surrogacy Journey was a roller coaster and she appeared on the Late Late Show last week to open up about it all.

 Pic from Instagram

-Wanting to keep Sophia out of the public eye, she also wanted to shed light on the surrogacy journey to hopefully give comfort to others going through similar struggles.
+Wanting to keep Sophia out of the public eye, she also wanted to shed light on the surrogacy journey.
+Her aim is to hopefully give comfort to others going through similar struggles.
 Speaking about it is really important to Rosanna in “opening up the conversation on fertility on miscarriage, on the struggle,”

 “I’m just appealing to people going through it to you know talk to a trusted friend or relative and and don’t go through it alone.”